Ryuthns/MQTT-Project/MQTT Broker/Readme.md

 ![image](https://user-images.githubusercontent.com/87508144/133805067-a2172753-5784-436b-8b2e-58755df9d5ef.png)

 # HTTP Protocol
 Since MQTT is not suit for sending images.
-We will be using HTTP protocol instead.
+We will be using HTTP protocol instead. <br/>
+Firstly, we have to install apache2 (server client) using command `dsfsdfdsf`